sonect/sonect-shop-sdk-ios/README.md

 ```

 Optimally, for best barcode and QR code scanning experience, Sonect has partnered with Scandit, so you can also use the [Scandit Plugin](https://github.com/sonect/sonect-scandit-scan-plugin).
 Sonect will provide additional details for integration.

+### KYC Check

+The Sonect Shop SDK allows you to use Idenfy as the KYC check provider.
+Integrate the [Idenfy KYC Plugin](https://github.com/sonect/sonect-idenfy-kyc-plugin) as described in the repository README page to get the benefits of Idenfy scanning.
+Sonect will provide additional details for integration.

 ### Configuration file